Winter and wellness are two words that typically don’t go together, but they can! Here are 50 winter wellness tips to keep healthy.

 24. Air Purifier

 Indoor air quality drops dramatically during the winter months.
-Use an air purifier like this one to help clean up the yucky stuff that you can’t see.
+Use an air purifier to help clean up the yucky stuff that you can’t see.

 This air purifier has been so effective in keeping our air clean that I bought two.

 25. Cup of Tea

 The benefits of tea goes back thousands of years and many varieties actually work to boost immunity.
 Choose your best pick and drink up.